 The output of the noise source is processed by a continuous self-test which compares the output bits with the generated bits from the previous round and ensures that they do not match.

-7.2.Key and CSP List
+7.2 Key and CSP List

-The entropy input string and the nonce inputs to the DRBG are generated internal to the hardware module and do not have an external interface. .
+The entropy input string and the nonce inputs to the DRBG are generated internal to the hardware Qualcomm Pseudo Random Number Generator and do not have an external interface.